-That my friends is the Southern strategy, exhumed by Richard Nixon, polished off by Ronald Reagan (remember the Willie Horton campaign ads?), piloted by Sarah Palin and executed by Donald Trump.
-In the ante-bellum south, as long as a white man could put their foot on a black man’s neck, they felt whole.
+That, my friends, is the Southern strategy exhumed by Richard Nixon, polished off by George Bush (remember the Willie Horton campaign ads?), piloted by Sarah Palin and executed by Donald Trump.
+In the antebellum South, as long as a white man could put their foot on a black man’s neck, they felt whole.
 Then and as now, they didn’t know who their suppressor was.
 Then as now, their suppressor had brainwashed them into thinking that people of color were keeping them down, stealing their jobs and taking their women.

 A white man’s last visage of manhood, their last shred of honor, centered around their control of women, coupled with their implanted patriarchal view of the world.
-It was their last cord of dignity and they readily resorted to violence in order to preserve their identity.
-Back in the day they were illiterate (slaveholders, who controlled the landscape, fought against public education, sensing it was a vehicle for change, revolution), jobless (all the jobs were being held by slave labor), but their last straw of dignity rested on the fact that they could control their women, could exact violence upon them as an outlet for their suppressed existence.
+It was their last cord of dignity and they readily resorted to violence in order to preserve that identity.
+Back in the day they were illiterate.
+Slaveholders, who controlled the landscape, fought against public education, sensing it was a vehicle for change, revolution.
+Jobless, (all the jobs were being held by slave labor, but their last straw of dignity rested on the fact that they could control their women, could exact violence upon them as an outlet for their suppressed existence.
 It was their last shred of control and if a black man even hinted at a relationship with their women, it would ignite a cauldron of rage and violence and oftentimes murder.

 In America, these festering, racist volcanoes have never been extinguished, much less confronted.
 The Civil Rights movement achieved political rights, but it never penetrated the suppressed, manipulated soul of wide swaths of whites, their hatred nourished by their family’s legacy.